Table of Contents

 Most military systems face mandatory oversight and accountability requirements, developed to keep projects on-time, at-cost, and to make sure they work as the military needs them to work.

-Not missile defense.
-The current system—begun by the Bush administration in a post-9/11 security environment—was exempted from many of the normal, routine, and important requirements.
+The current system—started by the Bush administration in a post-9/11 security environment—was exempted from many of the normal, routine, and important requirements and only parts of this oversight have been reinstated.

 Early analysis by the Union of Concerned Scientists also showed how countermeasures like decoy warheads could easily defeat missile defense, an issue never credibly addressed by administration officials.

-As it exists today, the system would offer little to no protection in any realistic scenario.
+As it exists today, the system could not guarantee protection in a realistic scenario.
 It’s potentially dangerous: policy makers, misled to believe in missile defense’s effectiveness, may act in ways that increase the likelihood of conflict.
-It’s also diplomatically counterproductive, and a barrier to deep cuts in the nuclear arsenals of Russia and China, who cite it as a reason to maintain more weapons.
+It also can be a barrier to deep cuts in the nuclear arsenals of Russia and China, who cite it as a reason to maintain more weapons.

 Space-based missile defense